Restream/redmine_digest/README.md

 ## Installation

+This plugin requires other plugin - https://github.com/Undev/redmine__select2 Before installing this plugin install the redmine__select2 plugin

 1. Copy plugin directory into REDMINE_ROOT/plugins.
 If you are downloading the plugin directly from GitHub, you can do so by changing into your REDMINE_ROOT directory and issuing a command like